Code-Institute-Submissions/us-equity-markets-2017/README.md

 ## Credits

-### Content
-- The text for the About section was copied from [Wikipedia](https://en.wikipedia.org/wiki/The_Beach_Boys).

-### Media
+### Dataset
-- The photo used in this site was copied from [WWMT.com](https://wwmt.com/news/local/the-beach-boys-to-headline-tulip-time-2018-tickets-on-sale-nov-9).
+- The .csv dataset used within this project was extraced from the [NYSE](https://www.nyse.com/index) and [NASDAQ](https://www.nasdaq.com/) exchanges, as at the end of 2017.
-- The videos and audio tracks in this site were copied from [YouTube](https://www.youtube.com/).
-They were then converted to MP4 and MP3 files.

 ### Acknowledgements

-- I received inspiration for this project from The Beach Boys videos, music and website, from Bootstrap template designs, from ongoing research online and from Code Institute education.
+- I previously studied Finance and the US Capital Markets, and used that knowledge as inspiration for this project.
+I also drew on knowledge from the [Code Institute](https://www.codeinstitute.net/), Diploma in Software Development.